Free-TV/IPTV/README.md

 Each .md file represesnts a group.
 The `<h1>` line is used as the group title.

 Only channels which URL column starts with `[>]` are included in the playlist.

+Channels which are not in HD are marked with an `Ⓢ`.

+Channels which use GeoIP blocking are marked with a `Ⓖ`.

 Issues
 ======